I am a body, and I am also a multitude of smaller, living bodies.

 I am a body, and I am also part of a greater living body.

-Superradiance is a multiscreen video and sound installation by Memo Akten and Katie Peyton Hofstadter that invites the viewer to extend their bodily perception beyond the skin and into the living environment.
-Integrating artificial intelligence with dance and insights from neuroscience, the project invokes an immersive, embodied experience that challenges us to not only understand but also feel our profound relationship with the planet.
+Superradiance is a multiscreen video and sound installation and film by Memo Akten and Katie Peyton Hofstadter that invites the viewer to extend their bodily perception beyond the skin and into the living environment.

-We know that we are deeply embedded within complex webs of living and non-living things, interdependent physically, chemically, and biologically, across multiple scales of time and space.
-It's one thing to intellectually know that we are part of a vast, interconnected system of life.
-But how do we feel it, and collectively honor it?
+It's one thing to intellectually know that we are deeply embedded within complex webs of life, interdependent physically, chemically, and biologically, across multiple scales of time and space.
+But how do we feel this, and collectively honor it?

 Dance is one of our earliest biotechnologies.
 We dance to express ourselves, to connect to each other.
 Through ritual and ecstatic dance, we dance to experience union with the universe directly.